 - Women who have had normal Pap test results throughout life, can stop being screened.

-- Are recommended against screenings.
+- Women are recommended against screenings.

 Just because a Pap test may be unnecessary, doesn't mean you should cancel your annual appointment.
 Use this valuable time with your provider to discuss health concerns and preventive measures.